navirobayo/venom/README.md

 ## Quick guidelines:

-- Push code only to the **dev** branch.
+- Push code only to the _dev_ branch.

 - Comment your commit with the description of the change.
+Keep it simple, yet accurate.

-- Ex: _Style update for Analyze_Ride buttons_ or _Code refactoring for the Vehicles_Screen_ [ Keep it simple, yet accurate. ]
+- Ex: _Style update for Analyze_Ride buttons_ or _Code refactoring for the Vehicles_Screen_

 - Enjoy the process, it's all about having fun.